Think Blue to Go Green

 Recycle, Reduce, Reuse!

 Since the 1950s, humans have produced 8.3 billion tons of plastic; of that total, 300 million tons were produced in the last 13 years, and 50% of all plastic ever produced are single-use plastics.
-Single-use plastics are plastic products that are only used once before they are discarded.
+Single-use plastics are plastic products that are only used once before being discarded.
 Some common single-use plastics are grocery bags, plastic cutlery, to-go cups, straws, and packaging plastics.
+8 million tons of plastic end up in the ocean every year.
+This is the equivalent of a dump truck of plastic dumped every minute,

 Everyday choices we can make to improve the health of our oceans: